Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Existence results for stationary solutions and basin of attraction of a stable homogeneous solution

 \subsection{Basin of attraction of a stable homogeneous stationary solution}

 The next two corollaries can be viewed as ``dynamical'' versions of the two previous ones.
-They require the following notation. \begin{notation} If $m$ is a minimum point of $V$ in the zero level set, let $\basatt(m)$ denote the basin of attraction (for the semi-flow of system~\cref{init_syst}) of the homogeneous equilibrium $m$, that is:
+They require the following notation. \begin{notation} If $m$ is point in $\mmm$, let $\basatt(m)$ denote the basin of attraction (for the semi-flow of system~\cref{init_syst}) of the homogeneous equilibrium $m$:

 and let $\partial\basatt(m)$ denote the topological border, in $X$, of $\basatt(m)$. \end{notation}